Classical Ottoman architecture: Further experimentation in mosque design

 After designing the Süleymaniye complex, Sinan appears to have focused on experimenting with the single-domed space.
 In the 1550s and 1560s he experimented with an "octagonal baldaquin" design for the main dome, in which the dome rests on an octagonal drum supported by a system of eight pillars or buttresses.
 This can be seen in the early Hadim Ibrahim Pasha Mosque (1551) and the later Rüstem Pasha Mosque (1561), both in Istanbul.

 The Rüstem Pasha Mosque, one of the most notable mosques in the city, is raised on top of an artificial platform whose substructure is occupied by shops and a vaulted warehouse that provided revenues for the mosque's upkeep.
 Most famously, the mosque's exterior portico and the walls of its interior are covered in a wide array of Iznik tiles, unprecedented in Ottoman architecture.
 Sinan usually kept decoration limited and subordinate to the overall architecture, so this exception is possibly the result of a request by the wealthy patron, grand vizier Rüstem Pasha.
 The mosque also marks the beginning of the artistic peak of Iznik tile art from the 1560s onward.
 Blue colours predominate in the tiles, but the important "tomato red" colour began to appear.
 The tiles were painted with a repertoire of motifs including tulips, hyacinths, carnations, roses, pomegranates, artichoke leaves, narcissus, and Chinese "cloud" motifs.

 In Lüleburgaz, on the road between Istanbul and Edirne, vizier Sokollu Mehmed Pasha founded a mosque complex named after him in 1559–1560.
 The complex was completed in 1565–1566 or in 1569–1571.
 In addition to the mosque it includes a madrasa, a caravanserai, a hammam, and a mektep (primary school), all of which is centered around a market street (arasta).
 The complex was designed to act as a staging post (or menzil) for travelers and traders which formed the nucleus of a new Ottoman urban center.
 Similar complexes were built on many trade routes across the empire in this era.
-The mosque itself is notable as Sinan's first experimentation with a "square baldaquin" structure, where the dome rests on a support system with a square layout (without the semi-domes of the Şehzade Mosque design).
-Not long after this Mihrimah Sultan sponsored a second mosque, the Mihrimah Sultan Mosque in the Edirnekapı area of Istanbul.
+The mosque itself is notable as Sinan's first experimentation with a "square baldaquin" structure, where the dome rests on a support system with a square layout (in this case, without the semi-domes of the Şehzade Mosque design).

+Not long after this, Mihrimah Sultan sponsored a second mosque, the Mihrimah Sultan Mosque in the Edirnekapı area of Istanbul.
 It was built between 1562 and 1565.
 Here Sinan employed a larger square baldaquin structure in which the weight of the dome is focused on four corner buttresses.
 The walls between the four buttresses are filled with numerous windows framed inside large arches, creating an unusually light-filled interior.